oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

 SLURM:
   --slurm               Execute snakemake rules as SLURM batch jobs according
                         to their 'resources' definition.
-SLRUM resources as 'partition', 'ntasks', 'cpus', etc. need to be defined per rule within the 'resources' definition.
+SLURM resources as 'partition', 'ntasks', 'cpus', etc. need to be defined per rule within the 'resources' definition.
 Note, that memory can only be defined as 'mem_mb' or